RamenVentures/Operating-Manual/README.md

 **Our Goal**

 To decide if your company really does fit our thesis and we should pursue an investment.

-If yes, move to [Investment Due Diligence](#investment-due-diligence).

-If no, we send you our notes.

 **We Ask**